yoco-ws/cliquedit/README.md

 Each element has a unique name...
 (Aquitectura, diseño, etc. No lo veo tan necesario para una documentación de implementación pero es un plus)

+Up until now every element that has been used needed an unique `name`.
+These elements are unique per page, meaning that by repeating them you only replicate the content within

 ### Dependencies

 jQuery ___